lokeshkum1r/FindmyHelper/README.md

 **Other Tools**
 - JWT for authentication
 - Google Maps API for location services
 - GitHub for version control
-- Heroku / Render (deployment)
+-
 ---

 ## ⚙️ Installation & Setup